WPCD-Workflows/documentation/source/turbulence.rst

 	velocity_radial
 	velocity_poloidal

-adds a probe-tip at 10 grid point radially outwards and at the same poloidal position as that of the probe.
+adds a probe-tip at 10 grid points radially outwards and at the same poloidal position as that of the probe.
 It outputs the electron density (density), E-cross-B vorticity (vorticity), electron temperature (temperature), the electrostatic potential (potential), radial velocity (volocity_radial), and poloidal velocity (velocity_poloidal) at the specified gridpoint.
 All output are in Bohm-normalized units.

 HESEL code structure
 ====================